 Substance Abuse Workshops

 These workshops occurs in the summer during orientation and focus on diagnosis and treatment of clients with substance abuse and other comorbid diagnoses.
 A combination of didactic and experiential processes provide the interns with opportunities to build upon their skill base in assessment and treatment of substance abuse.
 Booster sessions are offered midyear to support ongoing learning with clinical cases.
-This seminar is optional for postdoctoral fellows.

 Ethics workshops are held periodically throughout the year and provide opportunities to engage in discussions of current ethical issues and quandaries in clinical practice.
-This seminar is required for doctoral interns.